-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-I also thank you for that follow-up question. (interpretation ends) The Nunavut Staff Housing Allocation Committee (interpretation) is handled by senior officials. (interpretation ends) The deputy ministers from all departments work on the staff housing allocation.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for that follow-up question. (interpretation ends) The Nunavut Staff Housing Allocation Committee (interpretation) is handled by senior officials. (interpretation ends) Deputy ministers from all departments work on the staff housing allocation.

-In terms of the NCC, I'm not aware of any staff from the NCC in staff housing units.
+In terms of the NCC, I'm not aware of any NCC staff who are in staff housing units.
 I will follow up on this request. (interpretation) Thank you, Mr. Speaker.